xDX Application Profile

 Overview

-The xDX dataset reconstitutes the former Design Exchange (DX) collection, documenting the unique history of design in Canada.
-The dataset describes the design objects along with their creators, producers, and owners.
+The xDX dataset reconstitutes the former Design Exchange (DX) collection as a research and educational tool for the study of Canadian design history.
+The dataset describes the artefacts and archives of the DX collection, along with their designers, manufacturers, and current institutional locations.

 The image below shows an overview of the entire xDX application profile.
 Each section of the diagram is described in detail in one of the sections of this document.
 Click here or on the image for a large-scale, more readable version.